-- making and communication latencies and automation failures. - Simulations in Task 3 included both single and multiple-UAS interactions with other UAS or manned aircraft, focused primarily on Beyond Visual Line Of Sight (BVLOS) and below
+- Simulations to validate proposed right-of-way rules using physics-based simulations of UAS and manned aircraft maneuvering, including expected computational decisionmaking and communication latencies and automation failures. - Simulations in Task 3 included both single and multiple-UAS interactions with other UAS or manned aircraft, focused primarily on Beyond Visual Line Of Sight (BVLOS) and below

 400 Above Ground Level (AGL).
-The simulation plan focused operations, such as maintaining altitude or location accuracy. on three areas:
+The simulation plan focused on three areas:

-- o General Interactions specifically related to existing right-ofway rules determined the effectiveness of those rules related to interaction with UAS and manned aircraft. - o Reserved Airspace Concept (RAC) or Non-ADS-B Reserved Airspace (NARA) - In Task 2, it was identified that a reserved airspace concept that gave equal opportunity for access to both UAS and manned aircraft may be a possible solution for certain BVLOS operations below 400ft AGL.
+- General Interactions specifically related to existing right-ofway rules determined the effectiveness of those rules related to interaction with UAS and manned aircraft. - Reserved Airspace Concept (RAC) or Non-ADS-B Reserved Airspace (NARA) - In Task 2, it was identified that a reserved airspace concept that gave equal opportunity for access to both UAS and manned aircraft may be a possible solution for certain BVLOS operations below 400ft AGL.
 Testing of this concept was primarily conducted through physics-based simulations. - o Use of Remote Identification (RID) researching the effectiveness of RID to be used to inform and assist in filling the gaps of current right-of-way rules. - Test Cards were developed from the initial flight test plan for the General Interactions area.
 The flight tests (Task 4) were to further validate proposed right-of-way rules in those areas where physics-based simulations are unable to inform the researchers.
-In the initial flight test plans, the performer identified the necessary tools and techniques to precisely capture the test conditions; the data to be collected; and how aircraft. the data will be analyzed.
+In the initial flight test plans, the performer identified the necessary tools and techniques to precisely capture the test conditions; the data to be collected; and how the data will be analyzed.